 \section{Conclusion}

-This paper introduced {\it \nameOfObjects} (\nameOfObjectAbbrs), a class of distributed data structures that covers a wide range of practical use cases, from money-transfer systems to concurrent work-stealing deques. \nameOfObjectAbbrs are ``local-first'' data-structures, in the line of CRDTs (\emph{Conflict-free Replicated Data Types}).
-They go further than CRDTs by handling conflicts between operations issued by the same participants and offer a stronger consistency level that combines Strong Eventually Consistency (SEC) and Pipeline Consistency (PC).
+This paper introduced {\it \nameOfObjects} (\nameOfObjectAbbrs), a class of distributed data structures that covers a wide range of practical use cases, from money-transfer systems to concurrent work-stealing deques. \nameOfObjectAbbrs are ``local-first'' data-structures, and thus similar to CRDTs (\emph{Conflict-free Replicated Data Types}).
+They go further than CRDTs by handling conflicts between operations issued by the same participant and offer a stronger consistency level that combines Strong Eventually Consistency (SEC) and Pipeline Consistency (PC).
 Computationally, \nameOfObjectAbbrs are weaker than atomic shared registers and can be implemented using solely a reliable broadcast primitive, both in a Byzantine and Crash failure model.